-However, the awareness of the Divine Presence is seen as more than simply a testimony.
-Maimonides in his introductory or the first section of his Mishneh Torah, his legal magnum opus, in the section Foundations of Torah, Chapter 2 Section 2, he asks rhetorically what is the way to love and fear God in keeping with the Biblical injunctions to do so ?
-And he answers:-
+In Maimonides' introduction to the first section of his Mishneh Torah, Chapter 2 Section 2 of Yesodei haTorah, he responds to the question of what is the way to love and fear God in keeping with the Biblical the commandments, as follows:-

 "When a person meditates on His wonderful and great works and creations and sees through them his wisdom that is beyond compare and limits, immediately he loves and praises and glorifies and desires a great desire to know Him, to know His great Name.
 As David said, 'My soul thirsts for God, the living God'.
-And when he considers these very things, immediately he draws back and is fearful knowing that he is a small and lonely creature standing in weak and limited understanding before The One of perfect knowledge....As David said, 'When I see the heavens and the work of your fingers (that is the more correct translation - the Hebrew word is not hands but fingers, DR), what is human being that you should remember him?"
+And when he considers these very things, immediately he draws back and is fearful knowing that he is a small and lonely creature standing in weak and limited understanding before The One of perfect knowledge....As David said, 'When I see the heavens and the work of your fingers, what is human being that you should remember him?"

-So for Maimonides, our awareness of the cosmos that God has created is not purely a consciousness of the Divine Presence, but is actually the means by which we fulfil the charge to love and fear God.
+For Maimonides, our awareness of the cosmos that God has created is not purely a consciousness of the Divine Presence, but is actually the means by which we fulfil the charge to love and fear God.
 It is the way which we draw ourselves towards that intimacy with God.
-In fact it is interesting that Maimonides in a sense is connecting the transcendent and the immanent at one and the same time in what he understands to be the basic religious calling.
 Accordingly for Maimonides, as indeed throughout the generations of Jewish tradition (until modern times, which produced, inter alia, a reactionary Jewish withdrawal in ultra-Orthodox circles), scientific understanding was not only not seen as a threat, but as actually being an essential means by which we develop our love and reverence of God.

-And in that Creation that testifies to the Divine Presence in the world, as we have discussed, the summit of that Creation is the human person as clearly articulated in Genesis.
-I'll return to further implications of this uniqueness, but the explicit special role is expressed in this phrase in Genesis 2:15 that was chosen as the title of my presentation, which describes the human responsibility in the Garden of Eden.
-As has been noted, these words are more accurately translated as "to cultivate and preserve it" and sum up the challenge that has already been referred to in the felicitous language of "responsible custodianship".
-However it also expresses the idea that is so central to modern ecological movement expressed in the words "sustainable development", and thus I gave the alternative legitimate translation of the Hebrew word l'ovdah as "to develop".
-However there are a number of other fascinating concerning this word which is most frequently translated as 'to serve'.
-It therefore indicates a relationship of humanity to the Creation as one of service.
+And in that Creation that testifies to the Divine Presence in the world, the summit of that Creation is the human person as clearly articulated in Genesis.
+The explicit special role of the human being is expressed in the phrase in Genesis 2:15 "and He placed him in the Garden of Eden to work it and to preserve it ".
+The Hebrew word "l'ovdah" is more accurately translated in this context as "to cultivate", cultivation and preservation together indicating the challenge of "responsible custodianship".

+The word avodah may also be translated as "development" and thus the phrase also reflects the idea that is so central to the modern ecological movement expressed in the words "sustainable development".
+However there is additional meaning to the word which is most frequently translated as 'to serve'.
+It therefore indicates a relationship of humanity to the Creation and all that is in it, as one of service.

-Indeed one of the most prominent medieval commentators [R' Ovadiah Seforno] actually understands the object of the activity referred to as the human spirit and that work is essential as service for the human spirit itself.
-Thus cultivating, developing the Garden of Eden - in other words the metaphor for human engagement -, is an essential facility for the growth of the human spirit.
-But the Hebrew word avodah is also used to mean Divine service and thus there were those of our ancient sages actually who understood this phrase in Genesis 2:15 not simply in a physical sense but also in a spiritual sense, in a moral sense.
-Indeed 'divine service' needs to be understood not purely in the narrower meaning as referring to prayer or the Temple offerings; but also as service in the sense of obedience to and fulfilment of God's word and way.
+Moreover one of the most prominent medieval commentators Rabbi Ovadiah Seforno, actually understands that it is the human spirit that is the object of this activity, and that work itself is essential as service for the human spirit.
+Thus cultivating, developing the Garden of Eden - in other words the metaphor for human engagement - is an essential facility for the growth of the human spirit.

+But the Hebrew word avodah is also used to mean Divine service and thus some of our sages actually understood this phrase in Genesis 2:15 not simply in a physical sense but also in a spiritual sense, in a moral sense.
+Indeed 'Divine service' needs to be understood not purely in the narrower meaning as referring to prayer or the Temple offerings; but also as service in the sense of obedience to and fulfilment of God's word and way.
 This suggests a profound connection between consciousness of the Divine Presence conveyed by and reflected in the Creation; and the sense of the moral law that gives it direction, purpose and ennoblement.

 This is expressed beautifully by Emmanuel Kant:-